-There is currently no clearly defined legal, regulatory or other definition of a "sustainable note" or market consensus as to what attributes are required for a particular asset or project to be classified as 'green', 'environmental', 'sustainable', 'social' or any similar label, nor can any assurance be given that such a clear definition or consensus will develop over time.
-A basis for the determination of such a definition has been established in the EU with the publication in the Official Journal of the EU on 22 June 2020 of Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 (the "Sustainable Finance Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment (the "EU Sustainable Finance Taxonomy").
-The EU Sustainable Finance Taxonomy is subject to further development by way of the implementation by the European Commission through delegated regulations of technical screening criteria for the environmental objectives set out in the Sustainable Finance Taxonomy Regulation.
-A proposal for a Regulation to create a "European Green Bond Standard" was published by the European Commission on 6 July 2021 (the "European Green Bond Standard Proposal") and is currently subject to interinstitutional negotiations.
-Accordingly, no assurance is or can be given by the Issuer, the Arranger or the Dealers that the eligibility criteria for Eligible Sustainable Projects will satisfy any requisite criteria determined under the European Green Bond Standard Proposal, Sustainable Finance Taxonomy Regulation or within the EU Sustainable Finance Taxonomy at any time, or that any regime implemented in the United Kingdom (if any) for issuing 'green', 'environmental', 'sustainable' or other equivalentlylabelled securities will align with the European (or any other) framework for such securities.
+There is currently no clearly defined legal, regulatory or other definition of a 'sustainable note' or market consensus as to what attributes are required for a particular asset or project to be classified as 'green', 'environmental', 'sustainable', 'social' or any similar label, nor can any assurance be given that such a clear definition or consensus will develop over time.
+A basis for the determination of such a definition has been established in the EU with the EU Taxonomy Regulation on the establishment of the EU Taxonomy.
+The EU Taxonomy is subject to further development by way of the implementation by the European Commission through delegated regulations of technical screening criteria for the environmental objectives set out in the EU Taxonomy Regulation.
+In addition, on 30 November 2023, the European Green Bond Regulation was published in the Official Journal of the EU creating a voluntary standard for bonds carrying the European Green Bond designation ("EuGB") as from 21 December 2024.
+Issuance of such EuGBs could reduce demand and liquidity for ESG Bonds, as they do not constitute EuGBs and no assurance is or can be provided to potential investors that any ESG Bonds will ever constitute or become eligible to carry the designation of EuGB.
+Accordingly, no assurance is or can be given by the Issuer, the Arranger or the Dealers that the eligibility criteria for Eligible Sustainable Expenditures will satisfy any requisite criteria determined under the European Green Bond Regulation, EU Taxonomy Regulation or within the EU Taxonomy at any time, or that any regime implemented in the United Kingdom (if any) for issuing 'green', 'environmental', 'sustainable' or other equivalently-labelled securities will align with the European (or any other) framework for such securities.

-(c) No assurance that Eligible Sustainable Projects will be completed or meet their objectives
+(c) No assurance that Eligible Sustainable Expenditures will be completed or meet their objectives

-Furthermore, there can be no assurance that any Eligible Sustainable Projects will be completed within any specified period or at all or with the results or outcome (whether or not related to the environment) as originally expected or anticipated by the Issuer when making its assessment whether or not to apply any proceeds of ESG Bonds (or amounts equal thereto) to such Eligible Sustainable Project.
+Furthermore, there can be no assurance that any Eligible Sustainable Expenditures will be completed within any specified period or at all or with the results or outcome (whether or not related to the environment) as originally expected or anticipated by the Issuer when making its assessment whether or not to apply any proceeds of ESG Bonds (or amounts equal thereto) to such Eligible Sustainable Expenditure.

-Accordingly, no assurance is or can be given by the relevant Issuer, the Arranger or the Dealers to investors in ESG Bonds that any projects or uses the subject of, or related to, any Eligible Sustainable Projects will meet any or all investor expectations regarding such 'green', 'environmental', 'sustainable', 'social' or other equivalently-labelled performance objectives or that any adverse environmental, green, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Sustainable Projects.
+Accordingly, no assurance is or can be given by the relevant Issuer, the Arranger or the Dealers to investors in ESG Bonds that any projects or uses the subject of, or related to, any Eligible Sustainable Expenditures will meet any or all investor expectations regarding such 'green', 'environmental', 'sustainable', 'social' or other equivalently-labelled performance objectives or that any adverse environmental, green, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Sustainable Expenditures.

-(d) No obligation on the Arranger or Dealers to verify Eligible Sustainable Projects or monitor the use of proceeds of ESG Bonds
+(d) No obligation on the Arranger or Dealers to verify Eligible Sustainable Expenditures or monitor the use of proceeds of ESG Bonds

-Furthermore, neither the Arranger nor any Dealer is responsible for (i) any assessment of any eligibility criteria relating to ESG Bonds, (ii) any verification of whether the relevant advance of loans by the Issuer or the Eligible Sustainable Projects will satisfy the relevant eligibility criteria, (iii) the monitoring of the use of proceeds (or amounts equal thereto) in connection with the issue of any ESG Bonds or (iv) the allocation of the proceeds by the relevant Issuer to particular Eligible Sustainable Projects.
+Furthermore, neither the Arranger nor any Dealer is responsible for (i) any assessment of any eligibility criteria relating to ESG Bonds, (ii) any verification of whether the relevant advance of loans by the Issuer or the Eligible Sustainable Expenditures will satisfy the relevant eligibility criteria, (iii) the monitoring of the use of proceeds (or amounts equal thereto) in connection with the issue of any ESG Bonds or (iv) the allocation of the proceeds by the relevant Issuer to particular Eligible Sustainable Expenditures.